Image by Tyler Nordgren

-Weekly night sky programs are a wonderful way to experience and understand the stars, planets, and moon.
+Weekly summer night sky programs are a wonderful way to experience and understand the stars, planets, and moon.
 Check the program schedule for afternoon and evening programs from late May through September.
 Half the park is after dark!

 Junior Ranger Night Explorer

 Kids ages 5-12 can be become a Junior Ranger Night Explorer and earn a Night Explorer patch by completing an activity booklet.
 Activities are divided into several age levels.
 Get your free booklet at the Visitor Center!